How to Apply

 All places at the Academy are free and available to the local community within an admissions policy that mirrors the admissions arrangements for schools by Bristol City Council.

 Consultation took place between the 17 December 2016 and 29 January 2017 on the proposed admissions arrangements for 2018.
 Consultation activities included writing to parents/carers, governors and local stakeholders.
 There were no objections received following consultation, and the proposed arrangements for 2018 have now been formally determined by the Oasis Community Learning Board.
+The next consultation will be October 2020.

 Our Admissions Policy can be found here.